artist-project/ARTIST/binary/BenchmarkingSuite/README.md

 -- Benchmark Tool API documentation: in order to browse the tool documentation, please start to navigate from index.html file

--- GUI-controller integration tool code (WAR file)
+-- Binary of the GUI-controller integration (WAR file)

--- Database REST interface tool
+-- Database REST interface